A Unified Generalization Framework for Model Merging: Trade-offs, Non-Linearity, and Scaling Laws: Theoretical Analysis

-\item \textbf{During-Merging Methods:} These algorithms directly manipulate the fusion process itself, and our framework reveals the distinct trade-offs each strategy makes. (i)Basic Methods (Simple Averaging \cite{wortsman2022model}, Task Arithmetic \cite{TA2022editing}): This approach, which sets $\lambda_i=1/N$, greedily optimizes one term in our bound: it sets the chi-square divergence $\chi_{\boldsymbol{p}||\boldsymbol{\lambda}}^2$ to zero, completely eliminating the penalty from optimizing a surrogate objective.
-However, its agnosticism to task heterogeneity makes it vulnerable; outlier tasks with large $\zeta_i^2$ can inflate both the stability and optimization error components, leading to suboptimal performance.
-This motivates the pruning strategy proposed in the TIES method \cite{yadav2023ties}. (ii)Weighted-based Merging (e.g., AdaMerging \cite{yang2023adamerging}): These methods perform a data-driven optimization of our entire error bound.
-They learn non-uniform coefficients $\boldsymbol{\lambda}$ that strategically accept a non-zero surrogate penalty ($\chi_{\boldsymbol{p}||\boldsymbol{\lambda}}^2 > 0$) in exchange for a greater reduction in the heterogeneity-dependent terms (e.g., $\sum \lambda_i \zeta_i^2$).
-This explicitly down-weights outlier tasks to achieve a better overall balance between the competing terms in our bound. (iii).Subspace-based Merging (e.g., TIES \cite{yadav2023ties}, DARE \cite{yu2024language}): These techniques directly reduce task heterogeneity $\zeta_i^2$ at a fine-grained, parameter level.
-Since $f = \sum \lambda_i f_i$, $\nabla f$ and $\mathbb{E}\|\nabla f_i-\nabla f\|^2\leq\zeta_i^2$.
-Thus, $\zeta_i^2$ mathematically represents the \textit{variance} of gradients across tasks.
-By eliminating conflicts in update directions, pruning methods (e.g., TIES, DARE) perform statistical trimming of outlier gradients, reducing variance and tightening the $\zeta_i^2$, which, according to our bound in Theorem~\ref{the:tight upper bound of excess error}, directly tightens both the stability and optimization error components to improve generalization.
-Other methods, such as \cite{huang2024ERM} and \cite{lu2024twin}, follow the same mechanism as TIES and likewise reduce $\zeta_i^2$. and (iv).
-Post-calibration methods (e.g., Representation Surgery \cite{yang2024representation}): These methods act as a corrective step after the main fusion is complete.
-From our framework's perspective, they implicitly acknowledge that the merged model $\boldsymbol{x}_{avg}$ may still possess a non-trivial representation error.
-Instead of further modifying the parameters, they introduce a lightweight, task-specific module to compensate for this residual error in the representation space, effectively calibrating the model's outputs without altering the core merged parameters. \end{itemize} \end{remark}
+\item \textbf{During-Merging Methods:} These algorithms directly manipulate the fusion process itself. (i) \textit{Basic Methods} (Simple Averaging \cite{wortsman2022model}, Task Arithmetic \cite{TA2022editing}): This approach sets $\lambda_i=1/N$, greedily eliminating the chi-square divergence penalty $\chi_{\boldsymbol{p}||\boldsymbol{\lambda}}^2$.
+However, its agnosticism to task heterogeneity makes it vulnerable to outlier tasks with large $\zeta_i^2$. (ii) \textit{Weighted-based Merging} (e.g., AdaMerging \cite{yang2023adamerging}): They learn non-uniform coefficients $\boldsymbol{\lambda}$ that strategically accept a non-zero surrogate penalty ($\chi_{\boldsymbol{p}||\boldsymbol{\lambda}}^2 > 0$) in exchange for a greater reduction in the heterogeneity-dependent terms ($\sum \lambda_i \zeta_i^2$), explicitly down-weighting outlier tasks. (iii) \textit{Subspace/Sparsity-based Merging} (e.g., TIES \cite{yadav2023ties}, DARE \cite{yu2024language}): As mathematically rigorously proven in \textbf{Corollary \ref{cor:non_linear}}, these techniques directly apply the non-linear operator $\mathcal{M}(\cdot)$ to explicitly filter conflicting knowledge.
+This acts as an explicit regularizer that mechanically reduces the task heterogeneity from $\zeta_i^2$ to $\hat{\zeta}_i^2$.
+By explicitly optimizing the $\zeta_i^2$ parameter within our generalized $L_2$-stability framework, these methods strictly tighten both the stability and optimization error components.
+Recent methods like EMR-MERGING~\cite{huang2024ERM} and Twin-Merging~\cite{lu2024twin} follow the exact same mathematical mechanism of structural $\zeta_i^2$ reduction.